 Purpose is vital to the human condition; in fact it’s the single most important thing we need in order to avoid – and indeed to combat – depression.

-Whichever form it takes, purpose is what drives us forward and gives meaning to life.
+Whichever form it takes, life’s purpose is the driving force that gives meaning to life.

 Integrity is simply the act of living in accordance with our values.
 It’s what makes us trust others and believe in their morality, because actions speak louder than words.